80-20 Initiative

-The 80-20 Initiative is a Asian American political org. with 2 components, an 80-20 Educational Foundation which is a 501c3 and the 80-20 Asian American Political Action Committee which can serve both as a Super PAC and a ordinary PAC It is a national orgnization which seeks to unite 80% of the Asian American as a block vote behind the presidential candidate who best represents the interests of Asian Americans.
+The 80-20 Initiative is an Asian American political organization, with two components, an 80-20 Educational Foundation which is a 501(c)(3) and the 80-20 Asian American Political Action Committee which can serve both as a Super PAC and a ordinary PAC.
+It is a national organization which seeks to unite 80% of Asian Americans as a block vote behind the presidential candidate who best represents the interests of Asian Americans.
 It is non-partisan organization.

 History

-The "Asia Gate" of 1996–97, which was an alleged effort by the People's Republic of China to influence domestic American politics, sowed the seed for Asian American political empowerment.
-Frustrated by what he viewed to be the political exploitation of Asian American’s naïveté as evidenced by “Asia Gate”, Dr. S. B. Woo, former Lieutenant Governor of Delaware, set out to organize support to prevent its recurrence.
-In the foreword of the book, Click on Democracy, he related his disappointment with the media, the Democratic and Republican parties for misrepresenting and misusing Asian Americans, and his despair over the Asian American community’s inaction and its failure to defend itself, rooted in its lack of political maturity and cohesiveness.
+The "Asia Gate" of 1996–97, which was an alleged effort by the People's Republic of China to influence domestic American politics, sowed the seed for Asian-American political empowerment.
+Frustrated by what he viewed to be the political exploitation of Asian Americans' naïveté as evidenced by “Asia Gate”, Dr. S. B. Woo, former Lieutenant Governor of Delaware, set out to organize support to prevent its recurrence.
+In the foreword of his book Click on Democracy, he related his disappointment with the media, the Democratic party, and the Republican party for misrepresenting and misusing Asian Americans, and his despair over the Asian-American community’s inaction and its failure to defend itself, rooted in its lack of political maturity and cohesiveness.

 As a former politician, Dr. S. B. Woo believed that in order to defend themselves, Asian Americans must develop enough political clout, to reward politicians who cared for their rightful concerns and to punish those who didn't.
 To communicate effectively with all Asian Americans and to forge a bloc vote, he harnessed the power of the Internet.
-Dr. S. B. Woo, together with several other Asian American leaders, including Dr. Larry Y. Ho Professor of two endowed Chairs at Harvard University; Henry S. Tang, Chairman of the Committee of 100; and Dr. Chang-Lin Tien, Chancellor of the University of California, Berkeley, compiled an e-mail list of 300 like-minded individuals who donated $50,000 to pursue their vision.
+Dr. S. B. Woo, together with several other Asian American leaders, including Dr. Larry Y. Ho, professor of two endowed Chairs at Harvard University; Henry S. Tang, Chairman of the Committee of 100; and Dr. Chang-Lin Tien, Chancellor of the University of California, Berkeley, compiled an e-mail list of 300 like-minded individuals who donated $50,000 to pursue their vision.
 On September 26–27, 1998, in a meeting in Foster City, California, 80-20 was born.

-Acquiring political clout
+Structure and function

 80-20 was rated one of the US's two most effective cyberspace political organizations in the 2000 election.

-80-20 possesses hardware” and software capacities.
+80-20 possesses hardware and software capacities.
 Its hardware includes a financial reserve of approximately $8.5 million and an organizational structure composed of a 501(c)(3) educational foundation and a hybrid political action committee that can function as either a super PAC or a traditional PAC.
 Its software consists of an extensive, continuously updated database of around 156,000 Asian American email addresses, enabling outreach to a large segment of the community, particularly in higher education.

 This infrastructure supports the organization’s efforts in political education, advocacy, and community mobilization.